PROJECTS

 Winter Sports: At this time we need someone to work on this project to help bring more people to the area in the winter.

-Winter Boat Ramp: To add a new ramp and improve the two center ramps at Mongold for water level below 1548 and for winter use.
-The winter boat ramp will be several hundred yards to the west of the Mongold ramp.
+Winter Boat Ramp: A new ramp and improve the two center ramps at Mongold for water level below 1548 and for winter use.
+The winter boat ramp is several hundred yards to the west of the Mongold ramp.

-The agency partners in the winter boat ramp project (Oregon State Marine Board, Oregon Parks & Recreation Department, and the US Forest Service) continue to work on bringing the funding for the project together.
-A letter of agreement has been signed by the principal agencies.
+The agency partners in the winter boat ramp project are Oregon State Marine Board, Oregon Parks & Recreation Department, and the US Forest Service.

 Additional Floating Head: To add a third and possible fourth floating head on the lake, funded by the city of Salem.
-It should be installed for next year's season.
+Unit has been delivered to the US Forest Service and are on the Lake.

 Willamette Basin Change in Curve: This is a ongoing project to work with the Army Corps of Engineers and other government agencies to try to extend the season on Detroit Lake.